Sunway Logo

 Cabins

 The S.S.
-Beatrice boasts yacht-style light wood with blue and white finishes throughout, a renovated lobby featuring elegant mirrors, marble floors, a white Murano chandelier with blue shades and a grand staircase made of nickel and black iron—a signature design element of Uniworld's Super Ships.
-The ship's redesigned lounge features sofas and chairs with hand-made upholstery, a parquet floor and upholstered ceiling panels, solar shades and new USB ports allowing guests to charge anywhere they are sitting.
-The artwork throughout the ship includes pieces from Pablo Picasso, Alexander Calder and Pino Signoretto.
+Beatrice boasts yacht-style light wood with blue and white finishes throughout, a renovated lobby featuring elegant mirrors, marble floors, a white Murano chandelier with blue shades, and a grand staircase made of nickel and black iron—such eye-catching entrances are a signature design element of Uniworld's Super Ship™ fleet.
+The ship's redesigned lounge features sofas and chairs with hand-made upholstery, a parquet floor and upholstered ceiling panels, solar shades, and new USB ports allowing guests to charge anywhere they are sitting.
+The artwork throughout the ship includes pieces from Pablo Picasso, Alexander Calder, and Pino Signoretto.

 Gratuities for onboard personnel (ship staff, crew, Cruise/Tour Manager) are included during the cruise/tour.